Snowshoe Cat Breed: Size, Health, Price & Personality

 Diet | High-quality dry or wet cat food, protein-rich, portion control to prevent obesity, avoid harmful foods like chocolate, onions, garlic, and dairy |

-Care | Regular playtime and stimulation, suitable for apartment living, weekly brushing, routine nail trimming, ear cleaning, occasional bathing, dental care, comfortable in moderate temperatures |
+Care | Regular playtime, weekly brushing, nail trimming, ear cleaning, occasional bath, dental care, moderate temperatures |

 Health | Generally healthy, potential genetic conditions (dental issues, heart disease, respiratory problems), prone to obesity, routine vaccinations and vet checkups |